“To travel is to discover that everyone is wrong about other countries.” – Aldous Huxley

-Banaue is a small picturesque town located in Ifugao province in the Philippines.
-It is mainly known for its stunning Ifugao Rice Terraces – one of UNESCO World Heritage Sites.
-Both, the Batad and Bangaan Rice Terraces attract an enormous amount of travellers every month, but surprisingly the place seems so peaceful and quiet.
+Banaue Guide is about small picturesque town located in Ifugao province in the Philippines.
+It is mainly known for its stunning Ifugao Rice Terraces.
+One of UNESCO World Heritage Sites.
+Both, the Batad and Bangaan Rice Terraces attract an enormous amount of travellers every month.
+But surprisingly the place seems so peaceful and quiet.

 People here are humble and honest.
 You are surrounded by wooden shops and local markets.
 Farmers are working in the field, kids are running around, birds are flying, cows are walking across the street and you can smell peanut butter and fresh bread made in local bakeries.